wp-plugins/wp-backitup/readme.txt

 Need to restore a Wordpress site?
 Wordpress Backitup is definitely a great asset if you find yourself in this position.
 Assuming you've created a backup using Wordpress Backitup, you have two choices:

 1. Restore manually
-1. [Buy a Wordpress Backitup Pro license](http://www.wpbackitup.com/plugins/wp-backitup-pro/ “Buy a Wordpress Backitup Pro license”) and use the built-in restore feature.
+1. <a href="http://www.wpbackitup.com/plugins/wp-backitup-pro/" title="Buy a Wordpress Backitup Pro license">Buy a Wordpress Backitup Pro license</a> and use the built-in restore feature.

 = How to manually restore a Wordpress backup created with Wordpress Backitup =
 1. Unzip the backup file